Jan Bułhak: First successes

 In 1910, Jan Bułhak participated for the first time in the World Photo Exhibition in Brussels.
 He corresponded with the Paris Photoclub and the French photographers Emil J. Constant Puyo, Robert de la Sizeranne, and Léonard Misonne.
 Two issues of the Berlin Photographische Mitteilungen ("Photographic News") in 1910 contained his pictures.
 Bułhak sent his pictures and news stories to the Warsaw magazine Ziemia ("Earth") as well as to the Polish Local Lore society.
 He published many translations and articles in Polish magazines and inculcated the aesthetics of Pictorialism in the minds of his readers.

 From November 1910, Bułhak regularly contributed his writings on photography to the monthly Fotograf Warszawski ("Warsaw Photographer").
 He also soon began contributing to Tygodnik Wileński ("Vilnius Weekly") (up to 1939), and Deutscher Almanach ("German Almanac").

 In 1911, Bułhak organized a photo-exhibition in Minsk.
 He participated in a photo exhibition in Ciechocinek, Poland; and received an honorary diploma in the category of artistic portraits at a contest in Antwerp.

 Professional work

-Fotographika really sticks out of the photo books from the rest due to the solid, print form, manifested not too much in the pictorial and impressionist styles of photography art, but in layouts of books.
-In Fotographika, Bulhak shows that he cares and draws attention through the definition of photographic reproductions.
-Fotographika was pioneering for the conscious consideration of form and quality of photo publications in Poland.
-The book shows Jan Bulhak as a person that a father figure to generations of amazing photography beginners looking to practice and aspired the called artists, as well as offering interesting contribution to reflection on the image of the artists.Jan Bulhak could also be considered as a prominent producer when it came to the concept of self-promotion and entrepreneurial organization of a photographer's activity.
+Fotographika really sticks from the rest of photo books, due to the solid, print form, manifested not too much in the pictorial and impressionist styles of photography art, but in layouts of books.
+The book shows Jan Bulhak as a person that a father figure to generations of photography beginners looking to practice and aspired the called artists, as well as offering interesting contribution to reflection on the image of the artists.
+Jan Bulhak could also be considered as a prominent producer when it came to the concept of self-promotion and entrepreneurial organization of a photographer's activity.